ngrx/platform/projects/ngrx.io/content/guide/operators/operators.md

 ## `concatLatestFrom`

-The `concatLatestFrom` operator functions similarly to `withLatestFrom` with one important difference- it lazily evaluates the provided Observable factory.
+The `concatLatestFrom` operator functions similarly to `withLatestFrom` with one important difference - it lazily evaluates the provided Observable factory.

 This allows you to utilize the source value when selecting additional sources to concat.